 The Freilich Project runs a range of events including lectures, conferences and seminars, many of which are open to the public.
 Subscribe to the mailing list for updates on upcoming events.
 Recordings and transcripts of past events are listed, where available, on the individual event pages.

-Known as the Freilich Foundation from its establishment in July 1999 until December 2018, the Project celebrates its twentieth year of continuous operations in 2019.
-The commemorative publication 20 Years of Freilich has been produced to mark this occaison.
+Known as the Freilich Foundation from its establishment in July 1999 until December 2018, the Freilich Project celebrated its twentieth year of continuous operations in 2019.
+The commemorative publication 20 Years of Freilich was produced to mark this occasion.

 The Project is run by a Board and employs a Fellow.